-President, Chief Executive Officer and Director (Principal Executive Officer)
+Title: (Principal Executive Officer)

-In connection with the Quarterly Report on Form 10-Q of Fortinet, Inc. for the quarterly period ended June 30, 2012 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Ken Goldman, as Principal Financial Officer of Fortinet, Inc., hereby certifies, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, and the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of Fortinet, Inc.
+I, Ahmed Rubaie, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Quarterly Report on Form 10-Q of Fortinet, Inc. for the quarterly period ended March 31, 2013 fully complies with the requirements of Section 13(a) or 15(d) of the Exchange Act and the information contained in this Quarterly Report on Form 10-Q fairly presents, in all material respects, the financial condition and results of operations of Fortinet, Inc.

-Date: August 7, 2012 By: /s/ Ken Goldman
+Date: May 8, 2013 By: /s/ Ahmed Rubaie

+Name: Ahmed Rubaie

-Ken Goldman Chief Financial Officer (Principal Financial Officer)
+Chief Financial Officer and Chief Operating Officer

+Title: (Principle Financial Officer)

-This certification accompanies this Report pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 and shall not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), or incorporated by reference in any filing under the Securities Act of 1933, as amended, or the Exchange Act, except as shall be expressly set forth by specific reference in such a filing.
+This certification is being furnished pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 and will not be deemed "filed" for purposes of Section 18 of the Exchange Act, or otherwise subject to the liability of that section.
+This certification will not be incorporated by reference into any filing under the Securities Act of 1933, as amended, or the Exchange Act, except as shall be expressly set forth by specific reference in such a filing.